marvinli-harvard/critical-windows-lm/README.md

 # Examining feature localization in autoregressive language models

 We provide a suite of tools to examine the phenomena of **feature localization**, where some aspect of the final generation appears during a narrow intervals of the sampling procedure of a stochastic localization sampler, for **autoregressive language models**.
-This codebase includes the code to reproduce the results in the manuscript [INSERT HERE].

 ## Installation
 In order to install the required packages and dependences, use the following conda command.